Sona College of Technology: Admission

 The selection committee constituted by Sona College of Technology as per the guidelines of the Institution will do a selection of the candidates under this scheme.
 The selection is purely provisional and always subject to the confirmation from the Anna University / Directorate of Technical Education (DoTE).
 Chennai.
 ME/M.Tech/MBA/MCA Degree admissions are based on the entrance (TANCET/CET/GATE/MAT) marks conducted by the Anna University & Association of Management of Coimbatore Anna University Affiliated Colleges.

 Rankings

-The National Institutional Ranking Framework (NIRF) ranked it 150 among engineering colleges in 2020.
+The National Institutional Ranking Framework (NIRF) ranked it in the 151-200 band among engineering colleges in 2024.

 Facilities

 Sona College is situated at the heart of the "Steel City", Salem which is a well-known district in Tamilnadu, South India.
 The College is one kilometre from the Salem Junction Railway Station and three kilometres from Salem Central Bus Stand.
 Located in an Arcadian environment, adjoining Thiagarajar Polytechnic, its elder sister, the college has a sprawling campus of 34.5 acres with a 7,50,000 sq.feet built-up area.